 Appeals: In the event that an applicant is denied a place at the school, the parent/carer will have the right of appeal to an independent appeal panel.
 Information relating to the appeal process can be obtained from Plymouth City Council’s School Admissions Team1.

 Home address: Any allegations received by the admission authority of people providing false or accommodation addresses when applying for school places shall be fully investigated and, if found to be true, allocated places may be withdrawn, as appropriate.
 Schools have been advised by Plymouth City Council to ask parents to provide proof of residence (for example utility bills) before admitting a child.
-Plymouth Local Authority (LA) will also carry out checks as appropriate1.
+Plymouth local authority (LA) will also carry out checks as appropriate1.
 A child's home address is defined as the address at which the child is normally resident or, where a child lives at more than one address, the address at which the child lives for the majority of the time.
 Where the home address is unclear, the Admission Authority will determine the appropriate address taking into account factors such as the address to which the Child Benefit Allowance or Child Tax Credit is payable, registration for medical services etc.

-Mode of study: Children are entitled to a full time place in the September following their fourth birthday.
-Where parents/carers wish, children may attend part-time until later in the school year but not beyond the point at which they reach compulsory school age.
-Arrangements should be made with the school direct.
+Mode of study and start date: There is a legal requirement that all children begin full time education by the beginning of the term following their fifth birthday, this is referred to as compulsory school age.
+Places are offered to children for admission at the beginning of the September term after the fourth birthday.
+That is before they reach compulsory school age.

+Parents have a right to defer the date their child is admitted, or to take the place up part-time, until the child reaches compulsory school age.
+The place that was offered would be held open for them at the school.
+Places cannot be deferred and held open beyond the beginning of the final term of the school year for which the offer was made.
+If you decide that admission will be deferred, you must tell the allocated school so that the place can be held open.
+Where a parent doesn’t inform the school that admission is to be deferred and doesn’t admit the child in September, it is likely that the place will be withdrawn and offered to another child.

 Multiple births: Defined as children of multiple birth (including those born within the same academic year cohort).
 We understand that parents/carers would like to keep twins, triplets and other children of multiple birth together.
 Where the admission criteria is applied and it is not possible to offer places to all children of the same multiple birth family we would work with the family to find the best possible solution for them and their children, including offering place(s) above the Planned Admission Number.
 Should it transpire that it is not possible to offer place(s) to all children within that multiple birth, the parent will be invited to nominate which child should be allocated the place(s).